tonyraoul/octopods-telegram-bot/README.md

 ### Description
 Fullstack ruby task for octopods.

-### Warning
-Application is not production ready, for demonstration purposes only.

 #### Setup
 - Retrive new bot username and token from telegram with [@botFather](https://telegram.me/BotFather)
 - run